-Order to document past Epstein-Barr virus exposure or, in conjunction with other serologic tests, diagnose primary EBV infectious mononucleosis.
+Order to document past Epstein-Barr virus (EBV) exposure or, in conjunction with other serologic tests, diagnose primary EBV infectious mononucleosis.

 - Patient Preparation